 Alison joined MfE in August 2017 as Departmental Chief Science Advisor.
 Still passionate about enabling wise use of science, her role is focused on ensuring ‘valued and trusted science for environmental stewardship’.
 On a day-to-day basis this means translating complex science, helping to navigating the science system so decision-makers can better access and use the excellent research being done, and building capability at the science to policy interface.

-Sam Buckle – Deputy Secretary, Resource Efficiency
+Sam Buckle – Deputy Secretary, Water Policy and Resource Efficiency

 Sam’s career has included extensive periods working both inside Government and the commercial sector.
 He has worked for a number of Government agencies, including as a policy advisor within the Department of the Prime Minister and Cabinet.
 He was also previously General Manager of Government and Stakeholder Affairs at Fonterra, Executive Director at the New Zealand Shipping Federation, as well as consultant for a major public relations consultancy.